-Signal: -93dBm Vin:11.97V Bat:4.58V Temp Now: 23 Min: 19 Max: 30 Humidity: 40% Battery: OK Audio test: Pass Ver: 1.0 IMEI: 359998042484305
+Signal: -93dBm Vin:11.97V Bat:0V

+Temp Now: 23 Min: 19 Max: 30

+Humidity: 40% Battery: Fault Audio test: Pass

+Ver: 1.0

+IMEI: 359998042484305

 - 4. If all is well with the status response, record the information for reference, to compare with later status reports. - 5.
-Fit the faceplate: - a.
-Carefully place the faceplate onto its mounting flange, taking care not to trap any cables. - b.
-Insert the 4 fixing screws and tighten. - c.
-Check that a good weatherproof seal exists between the faceplate and rear enclosure or wall. - 6.
+Refit the faceplate: - a.
+Open the spring loaded door of the pre-mounted rear enclosure (where fitted), taking care not to trap fingers. - b.
+Carefully place the faceplate onto its mounting flange, taking care not to trap any cables. - c.
+Insert the 4 fixing screws and use a 3mm hex key to tighten.

+- d.
+Check that a good weatherproof seal exists between the front and rear casings. - 6.
 Make a call to the phone to ensure the sounder operates.
 Then make an outgoing call from the phone to an external number.
-This will only be possible on a phone with a full keypad otherwise auto-dial numbers will first need to be programmed, see section 6.
+This will only be possible on a phone with a full keypad otherwise auto-dial numbers will first need to be programmed, see section 5.